weihaipy/saiorm/README.rst

 saiorm
 ======

-`Saiorm <https://weihaipy.github.io/saiorm>`_  is a simple library for accessing database from the asyncio framework.
+`Saiorm <https://weihaipy.github.io/saiorm>`_  is a simple library for accessing database.

 It will take you have a easy way to use SQl database.

-Bases on aiomysql.
+The goal is tb be an asynchronous framework,but not now.

-**IT DO NOT WORK NOW**
+**IT DO NOT WORK NOW!
+NEARLY TO BE USED**

 Documentation
 -------------